wattsjmichael/worlds-documentation/docs/understanding-the-desktop-editor/Collaboratively Build with Shared Asset Templates.md

-# Collaboratively Build with Shared Asset Templates
+# Collaboratively build with shared asset templates
 **Tired of merge conflicts and waiting for teammates to finish their work?* Learn how to use Shared Asset Templates to build in parallel and streamline your team's entire workflow.
 In this build-along session, *MHCP mentors PigeonNo12 and SpaceGlitterUnicorn* demonstrate a real-world process for efficient teamwork.
 You'll learn to set up templates, manage pivots, and update assets so that changes propagate seamlessly for everyone.